tomdsimpson/Coding2022/README.md

 # Gold DofE Skills Section

 For my Gold section I wanted to build of the game development I started looking at towards the end of silver and try a few things that caught my interest.
 This included: Tetris, Wordle and solver, neural networks and a simple scrolling game.
+I spent a few hours each week working on these projects for the duration of the section.

 ## Chat Server